Periodic homogenization with an interface: The multi-dimensional case: The main result

-In Figure~\ref{fig:simulation}, we show an example of a numerical simulation of the process studied in this article.
+In Figure \ref{fig:simulation}, we show an example of a numerical simulation of the process studied in this article.
 The figure on the left shows the small-scale structure (the periodic structure of the drift is drawn as a grid).
 One can clearly see the periodic structure of the sample path, especially to the left of the interface.
 One can also see that the effective diffusivity is not necessarily proportional to the identity.
 In this case, to the left of the interface, the process diffuses much more easily horizontally than vertically.

 The picture to the right shows a simulation of the process at a much larger scale.
-We used a slightly different vector field for the drift in order to obtain a simulation that shows clearly the strong drift experienced by the process when it hits the interface.

-\begin{remark} Since the quadratic variation of $\bar X$ has a discontinuity at $\bar X_1 = 0$, we do have to specify which kind of local time $L$ is.
+We used a slightly different vector field for the drift in order to obtain a simulation that shows clearly the strong drift experienced by the process when it hits the interface. \begin{remark} Since the quadratic variation of $\bar X$ has a discontinuity at \mbox {$\bar X_1 = 0$}, we do have to specify which kind of local time $L$ is.
 Using the symmetric local time yields nicer expressions.
-See for example \cite{MR1083357,MR2280299} for a definition of the symmetric local time. \end{remark}
+See, for example, \cite{MR1083357,MR2280299} for a definition of the symmetric local time. \end{remark}

-Analyzing what this means for a simple example, we consider the case of a two dimensional problem where we have $b_{1}=0$ and $b_{2}=f(x_{1})$ for $f$ a smooth function that is zero outside of $\I_\eta$.
-Clearly $p_{\pm}=\frac{1}{2}$.
-In this case the invariant measure $\mu$ of the process $X$ is given by ${1\over 2}$ times Lebesgue measure on $\R \times S^1$ and we can choose $g=0$.
-This implies that we then simply have \begin{equs} \alpha_{2}=\int_{\mathbb{R}}f(x)\,dx\;, \end{equs} as one would expect.
+Analyzing what this means for a simple example, we consider the case of a two-dimensional problem where we have $b_{1}=0$ and $b_{2}=f(x_{1})$ for $f$ a smooth function that is zero outside of $\I_\eta$.
+Clearly, $p_{\pm}=\frac{1}{2}$.
+In this case, the invariant measure $\mu$ of the process $X$ is given by ${1\over2}$ times Lebesgue measure on $\R\times S^1$ and we can choose $g=0$.
+This implies that we then simply have